A healthy lifestyle – encompassing the right nutrients, exercise and training, and what to avoid – during pregnancy is key to a healthy newborn.

 A well-balanced diet and lifestyle are vital to ensure the birth of a healthy baby.
 Specific nutrients and toxins influence the production and maintenance of the ovum and sperm, and therefore affect the conception and subsequent health of the foetus, and later, the child.
 While genetics plays a major role, a very important requirement for the good health of a baby is the parents’ avoidance of harmful substances, such as caffeine, alcohol, nicotine, and recreational and some prescription drugs, before conception as well as during pregnancy.
 This is particularly the mother’s duty, but the father has a big role to play.

 It takes approximately 90 days to generate a completely new ‘batch’ of sperm, and each stage in its production requires nutritional input.
-As an example, looking at a single nutrient – folate – findings show associations between folate deficiency and sperm aneuploidy1 (a type of chromosome abnormality), sperm DNA damage2 and a low sperm count3.
+As an example, looking at a single nutrient – folate – findings show associations between folate deficiency and sperm aneuploidy (a type of chromosome abnormality), sperm DNA damage and a low sperm count.
 Alcohol interferes with the secretion of testosterone, speeds up the conversion of testosterone to oestrogen, and lowers sperm count and sex drive.
 Smoking can seriously jeopardize a man’s fertility.
-Men who smoke have a greater chance of decreased sperm count,4 reduced testosterone secretion5, decreased sperm density and a lower proportion of motile sperm6.
+Men who smoke have a greater chance of decreased sperm count, reduced testosterone secretion, decreased sperm density and a lower proportion of motile sperm.
 A father-to-be who smokes, consumes alcoholic and caffeinated drinks, and eats junk food is therefore not going to produce the healthiest sperm, and ultimately the healthiest baby.
 If he also exposes his partner to second-hand smoke or encourages her to drink alcoholic or caffeinated drinks, it will have a detrimental effect on the health of mother and fetus.